 The Nature Conservancy and Mars have started a partnership to demonstrate a replicable model for jumpstarting reef recovery around the world.
 The Nature Conservancy are aligned in their deep commitment to reef recovery and are delighted to be working with Mars on this critical restoration program, starting in the US Virgin Islands.

 The Maldives Coral Institute is a science-led body that aims to help coral reefs to survive and adapt to the changing climate.
 Since 2020, the Maldives Coral Institute and Mars have worked together to identify suitable restoration sites and collaborate on a pilot program to test the effectiveness and scalability of Reef Star restoration.
+Watch here to discover more about partnership.

 The Indonesian Coordinating Ministry of Maritime Affairs and Investment and Mars work together to promote the importance of responsible coral reef restoration in Indonesian waters, helping to train and advise teams in Marine National Parks and other groups with a track record in restoration activities.